Soft skills: Education

+IBM SkillsBuild has soft skills training courses.

 Metacognition

 The same OECD report emphasized the importance of metacognitive skills for lifelong learning.
 Metacognition amounts to thinking about one's thinking.
 More specifically, it refers to the processes used to assess one's understanding.
 It includes critical thinking, reflection, and awareness of oneself as a thinker and a learner (Chick, 2013).
-With increasing automation, purely cognitive or professional skills no longer suffice to navigate this VUCA world (volatile, uncertain, complex, and ambiguous) (Yeo, 2019, OECD 2015.
+With increasing automation, purely cognitive or professional skills no longer suffice to navigate this volatile, uncertain, complex, and ambiguous world.(Yeo, 2019, OECD 2015.)

 Employment

 According to the OECD's Skills Outlook 2019 report, life-long learning or metacognition, is becoming more necessary for employment and for handling a future environment of increased uncertainty.
 The report states, ‘humans are likely to be able to handle uncertainty better than AI,’ as an artificial intelligence can complete specific tasks efficiently, but cannot be easily programmed to account for the uncertainty and unexpected complexity encountered in working with humans or for human customers.
 Put another way, soft skills are very difficult to code.
 In contrast, humans can respond more readily to uncertainty, volatility, complexity, and ambiguity, through being adaptable learners and being able to readily adopt, develop, and discard their beliefs and their understanding of the world, when given a new context (OECD, 2019).
 That said, humans sometimes fail to adapt productively, and machines, in many cases, lack those capacities entirely (Laukkonen, Biddell and Gallagher, 2018).